West River Transit is continuing Dialysis transportation from McLean County to Bismarck, every Tuesday, Thursday, and

 Update - Rural ND - October 2020

 Follow our April-September 2020 update for continuous enforcement and guidelines.

 With some re-openings happening around the state, WRT is available to operate with awareness, to acceptable destinations.
-As safety & health is our top priority, restrictions and regulations continue to be enforced daily.
+As safety & health are our top priority, restrictions and regulations continue to be enforced daily.

 We are maintaining social distancing on our buses and will remain to limit the number of riders we can take to and from destinations.

 Update - Rural ND - April-September 2020